 One Final Note:

 Although the Modules will be comprehensive, detailed, thorough, and structured, they will also provide you with an ashram experience of sorts.
-The secluded location in the North Georgia Mountains invites introspection, peace, and rest.
+The secluded location at the Benedictine Sisters Retreat Center at Sacred Heart Monastery in North Alabama invites introspection, peace, and rest.
 As with all classes and trainings and workshops of New Day Yoga, the Holy Spirit is always the honored and respected Guest who is invited to guide and direct us.
 You can expect God to touch you in a special way as we seek to understand more fully how "fearfully and wonderfully" we are made through the practice and study of Yoga from a Christian perspective.